18 email marketing performance metrics for improved campaign tracking

 4

-Your bounce rate is the percentage of emails that cannot be delivered.
+Your email bounce rate is the percentage of emails that could not be delivered.
 There are two types of bounced emails, soft and hard.

-Hard bounces occur due to permanent errors such as invalid email addresses, typos or if your IP or domain has been blocked by the receiving mail server.
+Hard bounces occur due to permanent errors such as invalid email addresses, typos, or if your IP or domain has been blocked by the receiving mail server.
+Future messages sent to these addresses won’t be delivered, so remove them from your list.

-It’s important to keep an eye on this email marketing KPI as it gives you an indication of your email list health and sender reputation.
-Hard bounces can mean that your email list is in need of scrubbing, as well as signaling there might be a more serious issue that has resulted in your IP being blocklisted.
+It’s important to keep an eye on this email marketing key performance indicator as it gives you an indication of your email list health and sender reputation.
+Hard bounces can mean that your email list is in need of scrubbing.
+If you have a high number of bounced emails, it could even signal that your IP has been blocklisted.

 Top tips to improve your bounce rate